Kuvedant/PredictiveECommerceML/README.md

 Contributions are welcome!
 Please read the `CONTRIBUTING.md` file for guidelines on how to get involved.

 #### License
-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the GNU General Public License v3.0 - see the `LICENSE` file for details.